tudat-team/tudat-developer-docs/source/primer/docs/docstrings.rst

     .. code-block::

         :func:`~tudatpy.numerical_simulation.environment_setup.get_default_body_settings`

+.. note:: While this is demonstrated here for links to tudatpy methods, a link to any of python, sphinx, pagmo, numpy, scipy, or matplotlib methods is (in theory) also feasible.

 .. todo:: Unfortunately, although other object types (such as properties or modules) should work with the same syntax
     (e.g., see sphinx `resource <https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#cross-referencing-python-objects>`_),